Last Year of Residency Finance Checklist

 Now that you are about to begin your real career as a doctor, it’s time to start thinking about the end of that career!

-Are you content going the smooth and steady route and retire in your 60’s?
+Are you content going the smooth and steady route and retiring in your 60’s?

 Either way, you’ll need to start saving for retirement sooner rather than later.
-However, if you can start saving at least 20% of your gross income for retirement, that should put you on a decent track to be able to retire at a reasonable age.
+If you can start saving at least 20% of your gross income for retirement, that should put you on a decent track to be able to retire at a reasonable age.

 If you want to retire sooner, save more.
 Simple as that.